 Brisket nutrition is very similar to other beef cuts; it’s high in protein and moderate in fat and zero carbs, with lots of iron, selenium and zinc and B-vitamins, especially B12 so it will give you lots of energy and antioxidants.

 This is actually a very good question because as with most slow-cooked meats, brisket will shrink during cooking (from 100% to about 60%) so you need to take that into consideration when planning your menu.
 As brisket has a bit of fat on it and some marbling throughout, it’s a satiating beef cut so you don’t need as much of it as lean beef.
 Plus, it also depends on what else you are serving with the brisket.

 If you’re serving mostly brisket, you’d want to allow for 200-300 grams or 8 ounces of cooked brisket or more for hungry tummies.
 In my case, we served the meat with a coleslaw salad and sweet potatoes on the side, so 150-200 grams or 5-7 ounces of brisket was sufficient.
 I purchased a 1kg/2lb flat cut brisket with a fat cap on the top (outer side), and trimmed fat on the bottom.
 It served 6 (4 adults and 2 kids).

 For 6 adults and a couple of sides to go with the meat, I’d say get a 1.2-1.5 kg / 2.5-3 pound brisket.
 The recipe will work for that amount of meat as well.

 HOW TO COOK A BRISKET IN THE OVEN

-First thing I do is prepare the spiced brisket rub.
+The first thing I do is prepare the spiced brisket rub.
 To be honest, you can use whatever spices you have on hand.
 Even just salt and pepper will work.
 I went with a few of my favourites like smoked paprika, onion and garlic powder and cumin.
-Mix it with salt and put aside.
+Mix it with salt and put it aside.

 How to trim a brisket?